codefarma/mwp-plugin-boilerplate/README.md

 ```

 ## Active Record Display Tables
-If you want to display a table in the WP Admin that the end user can use to view and manage the active records of a given type, then modern wordpress provides a convenient ActiveRecordTable helper for active records, and factory method that you can use to access it.
+If you want to display a table in the WP Admin that the end user can use to view and manage the active records of a given type, then MWP Application Framework provides a convenient ActiveRecordTable helper for active records, and factory method that you can use to access it.
 Here is an example of how you can create a display table:

 ```php